neural-computing/INM427-neural-computing-coursework/report/report.md

 ## Abstract

 This paper reports on a critical evaluation of two machine learning models in the task of identifying phishing websites.
-The models considered are a feed-forward neural network SVM classifier. ...
-Summary of methodology used ... ...
-Summary of evaluation techniques ... ...
-Which model performed better? ...

-TODO: Check name of models
+The models considered are a feed-forward neural network and support vector machine classifier.
+For each model, k-fold cross-validation was performed to determine the best configuration of hyperparameters in training.
+The performance of each trained model was then checked against a test set, using a confusion matrix and other derived metrics.
+Against these evaluation metrics, SVM demonstrates superior performance for this dataset.

 ## I. Introduction